Rising-Stars-by-Sunshine/CS206_Jiaqi/Advance_CSECON /Readme.md

 *Figure 4- FLOWCHART for MARL learning*

+Figure 4 shows some current drawbacks of MARL on game theory with detailed information.

 I utilized Petting Zoo and found some external resources (Tianyu, 2023) to integrate the prisoner's dilemma game with the link below.

 https://colab.research.google.com/drive/1m6JSD4IWyZLy2YLLHvBO1gGSOq5FZqgL#scrollTo=FFia62oHljHq&uniqifier=2

 In this game, there are two players, each of whom has the option to choose to cooperate or to defect.
 Their actions will lead to their final rewards as follows: if both choose to cooperate, both will earn a moderate reward, but if one of them chooses to cooperate and the other chooses to betray, the one that betrayed will learn a higher reward and the one cooperated will earn nothing.
-If both choose to betray, then both will earn little reward.
-This game needs to take lots of facts into consideration, including both agent's risk premium, their original relationships, and so on.
+If both choose to betray, then both will earn little reward.(as set in Figure 4) This game needs to take lots of facts into consideration, including both agent's risk premium, their original relationships, and so on.
 However, currently, it is hard for MARL to take all those into consideration to reach bounded rationality, and what they can do is add some randomization out of extreme rationality.

 As the graph shows below, when agent A first cooperates, B will have the most probability of choosing to defect, and once being defected, A would have a trend to choose to defect at the very beginning.
 But when B appears a randomization to choose to cooperate at a time, A will turn back to cooperate to maximize the benefit.